 What is Cohort Analysis?

-Each time you analyze one of your cohorts, you’re carrying out what we call a cohort analysis.
+Each time you analyze your different cohorts, you’re carrying out what we call a cohort analysis.

-Essentially, you break people down into groups so that you can identify patterns of behavior that will boost your marketing campaign.
+Essentially, you break down groups of people so that you can identify patterns of behavior that will boost your marketing campaign.
 For example, you can use cohort analysis to track the impact specific influencers have on your conversions.

-On the surface, the process is simple enough: you look at the data, analyze it and then act on it.
+On the surface, the process is simple enough: you look at the user behavior data, analyze it and then act on it.

 How Cohort Analysis Works for Influencer Marketing